mjdanielson/Cholera-Map/Tutorial.md

 ### Add additional information

 With some projects, this is where you'd stop: you put a map on a page!
-But for this map, you will add two pieces of additional information that will make the map even more useful: an information window that gives the user a brief history of the map and a pop up that displays the number of cholera deaths for whichever graduated point the cursor is hovering on.
+But for this map, you will add two pieces of additional information that will make the map even more useful: an information window that gives the user a brief history of the cholera outbreak of 1854 and a pop up that displays the number of cholera deaths for whatever graduated point the cursor is hovering on.

 ### Add the information box

+Add the following code to your <div> element containing your map overlay class.
+This text should go after your 'Broad Street, 1854' header.

 ```
 <p>During the mid-1800’s in London, Dr. John Snow mapped all the occurrences of cholera by home address, as well as the location of public water pumps. </p>
 <p>By analyzing the spatial pattern, Snow was able to determine the water pump on Broad Street was the source of the outbreak.